8none1/BJ_LED/README.md

 Add this repo to HACS as a custom repo.
 Click through:

-- HACS -> Integrations -> Top right menu -> Custom Repositories
-- Paste the Github URL to this repo in to the Repository box
+- Go to the HACS store
-- Choose category `Integration`
+- search for Keepsmile LED
 - Click Add
 - Restart Home Assistant
 - BJ_LED devices should start to appear in your Integrations page